Ur-Energy Inc. (URG) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for URG is $2.68, The public float for URG is 216.47M, and at present, short sellers hold a 3.78% of that float.
-The average trading volume of URG on March 15, 2023 was 1.33M shares.
+The average price point forecasted by analysts for Ur-Energy Inc. (URG) is $2.68, The public float for URG is 216.47M, and currently, short sellers hold a 3.78% ratio of that floaft.
+The average trading volume of URG on March 16, 2023 was 1.33M shares.

 URG’s Market Performance